RedLeader962/Dockerized-SNOW/how_to_readme/README_setup_pycharm_python_docker_interpreter.md

 ★ | This is a required hack for Dockerized-SNOW to execute run/debug configuration.
 1. Open the *Run/Debug Configurations* window at *PyCharm menu | Run | Edit Configurations ...*;
 2. Create a new Python run configuration for the `try_pytorch.py` module;
 3. Make sure that the *Python Interpreter* field point to our `Remote Python 3.6.9 Docker ...` created earlier at step 3.
-Until this point (1-3), everything was standard procedure;  Now comme the trick;
+Until this point, everything was standard procedure,  now comme the trick;
 4. In the *Docker container setting*, click on the **folder** icon on the left side;
 5. In the *Edit Docker Container Settings*, click on the **+** icon under *Volume binding*;
 6. In the pop up window, add the same value has in step *4.2.a* and *4.2.b* to *Host path* and to *Container path*;